 - Set out from Talkeetna after breakfast; as their name suggests, Flying Squirrel Bakery is a quirky spot where you can fuel up before heading south.

-- Make the drive from Talkeetna to Eagle River, which takes 1 hour, 45 minutes.
+- Make the drive from Talkeetna to Eagle River, which takes about 1 hour and 45 minutes.
 If you need to stop and stretch your legs, Miller’s Market is a great spot for grabbing the biggest ice cream cone in Alaska.

 - Once in Eagle River, stop for lunch at Matanuska Brewing.
 This is my hometown!

-- If you want to be a bit active, make a detour to the Eagle River Nature Center.
+- If you want to be a bit active and spend an extra 60-90 minutes today, make a detour to the Eagle River Nature Center.
 The drive is beautiful and you can go for a short hike.

 - Continue south from Eagle River through Anchorage and down toward Seward.
 It’s another (almost) three hours to Seward, so do this in one straight drive if you can.
 There are a few rest stops along the way if you need the facilities.
 (My favorite is in Turnagain Pass as it’s a cool glacially carved mountain pass.)